 Not applicable.

-The data involves several units of measure, depending on the variable.
+The data include several units of measure, depending on the variable.
 For more information, see the methodological guidelines and description of EU-SILC target variables available in CIRCABC.
 Most indicators are reported as shares.
-Some are reported in other units (e.g., percent, thousands of persons, monetary units, etc.).
-More information is available in Eurobase, living condition database section.
+Some are reported in other units (e.g. per cent, thousands of persons, monetary units, etc.).
+More information is available in Eurobase, living conditions section, to the database.

 The reference period is the survey year.
-The nucleus or annual variables are collected yearly using the reference period as specified in Annex II, Article 7(1) of EU regulation 2019/2242 and as well as in the Methodological guidelines.
+The nucleus or annual variables are collected yearly using the reference period, as specified in Annex II to, and Article 7(1) of, Regulation (EU) 2019/2242 as well as in the methodological guidelines.

 For all countries, the reference period for income variables in EU-SILC is the previous calendar year.
-Ireland, until 2019, collected income information for the 12-month period immediately preceding the sample household's interview date.
-For most of the countries, the fieldwork was carried out from January until July 2023.
-The lag between the income variables and the other variables varies across countries (Figure 2).
+Until 2019, Ireland collected income information for the 12-month period immediately preceding the sample household’s interview date.
+For most countries, the fieldwork was carried out from January to July 2024.
+The lag between the income reference period and data collection period varies across countries.
+However, for most countries, the data collection took place at the beginning of 2024 (Figure 2).

-Figure 2: Lag between the income reference period and current variables by countries, 2023
+Figure 2: Lag between the income reference period and data collection, 2024

 6.1.
 Institutional Mandate - legal acts and other agreements

-EU regulation 2019/1700 establishing a common framework for European statistics relating to persons and households based on data at the individual level collected from samples (IESS) was published in the OJ on 10 October 2019.
-The Annex to the EU regulation 2019/2180 of 16 December 2019 specifies the detailed arrangements and content for the quality reports pursuant to EU regulation 2019/1700 of the European Parliament and of the Council and EU regulation 2019/2242.
+EU regulation 2019/1700 establishing a common framework for European statistics relating to persons and households, based on data at individual level collected from samples (IESS), was published in the Official Journal of the European Union on 10 October 2019.
+The Annex to EU regulation 2019/2180 of 16 December 2019 specifies the detailed arrangements and content for the quality reports pursuant to EU regulation 2019/1700 of the European Parliament and of the Council.
+It is complemented by Annex IV to EU regulation 2019/2242 on detailed arrangements and content of quality reports.

-More information on derogations to the IESS regulation, Commission implementing regulations, Commission delegated regulations, and past legislations can be found in EU SILC Legal Framework.
+More information on derogations from the IESS Regulation, Commission implementing regulations, Commission delegated regulations and past legislation can be found in the EU SILC Legal Framework.

 6.2.
 Institutional Mandate - data sharing

-EU regulation 223/2009 on European statistics (recital 24 and Article 20(4)) of 11 March 2009 (OJ L 87, p.
-164) stipulates the need to establish common principles and guidelines.
-It ensures the confidentiality of the data used to produce European statistics and access to those confidential data, considering the technical developments and the requirements of users in a democratic society.
+Regulation (EC) 223/2009 on European statistics (recital 24 and Article 20(4)) of 11 March 2009 (OJ L 87, p.
+164) sets out the need to establish common principles and guidelines.
+It ensures the confidentiality of the data used to produce European statistics and access to those confidential data, while also considering technical developments and the requirements of users in a democratic society.

 More information on data confidentiality can be found on the Eurostat website.